Frequently asked questions

 Yes, registration is for one year at a time and has to be renewed annually.
 The renewal offers an opportunity to review development in the 12 months since registration/renewal.
 We carry out this review by way of requiring an annual declaration, signed by the registrant.
 Our intention is that registrants reflect on their public health practice and how they are maintaining and enhancing their competence.

 Once every 5 years, registrants are required to re-register (as opposed to renew registration).
 This constitutes a more rigorous check that competence is being maintained and enhanced, for example by checking that CPD requirements have been met.
-UKPHR is planning to replace re-registration with 5-yearly revalidation in 2017.
+UKPHR is gradually replacing re-registration with 5-yearly revalidation.
+There is no fee associated with re- registration/revalidation.

 Currently, for re-registration, we require production of a number of documents including: